evolution/wordpress/docs/TUTORIAL-NEW.md

 	vagrant ssh

-And you can view the local site in your browser -- following our example, it would be:
+As well as view the local site in your browser -- following our example, it would be:

 > http://local.example.com/